LibreCAD/docs/ref/widgets.rst

     :scale: 67
     :alt: Command Line Dock

 The *Command Line* is for users that want to draw by using keyboard commands.
 Commands, such as "li" for line, are entered at the command line along with the parameters required for the command (e.g. start and end coordinates for a line).
 Using the command line can be faster and/or more precise than drawing using exclusively a mouse and tool bars.
-The available command are listed with the :ref:`drawing tools <tools>`, :ref:`snaps <snaps>`
+The available command are listed with the :ref:`drawing tools <tools>` and :ref:`snaps <snaps>.
+There are also commands available for `

-LibreCAD is designed with emphasis on mouse-clicking input, and some options can be at the moment only selected by clicking and not by typing on command line.
+LibreCAD is designed with emphasis on mouse input and at the moment some options can be only selected by using the mouse as there is no equivalent command.

 In addition to command input, the command line provide access to a built in calculator.
 The calculator can be invoked with the *cal* command.

-Details on using the :ref:`command line <commandline>` can be found ion the **User Guides**.
+Details on using the :ref:`command line <commandline>` can be found on the **User Guides**.

 Layer List Dock